zakimjz/zakimjz.github.io/pages/index.rst

 `CIKM'12 <http://dl.acm.org/citation.cfm?id=2396761>`_, `ICDM'12
 <http://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=6412852>`_,
 `IEEE BigData'15 <http://cci.drexel.edu/bigdata/bigdata2015>`_, and
-`CIKM'18 <http://www.cikm2018.units.it>`_, and he will be co-chairing `CIKM'22 <https://www.cikm2022.org/>`_.
+`CIKM'18 <http://www.cikm2018.units.it>`_, and he is co-chairing
+`CIKM'22 <https://www.cikm2022.org/>`_.
 He is currently serving on the Board of Directors for `ACM SIGKDD <https://www.kdd.org/about>`_.
 He was a recipient of the National Science Foundation CAREER Award and the Department of Energy Early Career Principal Investigator Award, as well as HP Innovation Research Award, and Google Faculty Research Award.
+Hisresearch is supported in part by NSF, DARPA, NIH, DOE, IBM, Google, HP, and Nvidia.
 He  is a `Fellow of the IEEE
 <https://www.computer.org/press-room/2016-news/cs-fellows-2017>`_ and a
 `Fellow of the ACM <https://www.acm.org/media-center/2022/january/fellows-2021>`_.
-His research is supported in part by NSF, DARPA, NIH, DOE, IBM, Google, HP, and Nvidia.

 Courses
 -------